Ryan Opera Center Ensemble

-Katherine DeYoung is sponsored by lead sponsor Dr. and Mrs. Mark F. Kozloff and cosponsor Cynthia Vahlkamp and Robert Kenyon.
+Katherine DeYoung is sponsored by lead sponsors Dr. and Mrs. Mark F. Kozloff and cosponsors Cynthia Vahlkamp and Robert Kenyon.

 First-year Ryan Opera Center mezzo-soprano Katherine DeYoung, originally from Traverse City, Michigan, recently finished her second year as a member of the Michigan Opera Theatre Studio program.

 DeYoung is a 2019 Sullivan Award Grant Winner from The William Matheus Sullivan Musical Foundation.
 In fall 2019, she was a participant in the Neue Stimmen Competition in Gütersloh, Germany.
 DeYoung was a semi-finalist in the 2020 Metropolitan Opera National Council Auditions.

 In the 2018/19 season with Michigan Opera Theatre, DeYoung portrayed the Sandman/Hänsel und Gretel, the Old Lady/Candide, and the Mother/Amahl and the Night Visitors.
 She also covered Olga/Eugene Onegin and performed Mae and covered Ma Joad/The Grapes of Wrath.
 In the summers of 2018 and 2019, she was an Apprentice Singer with The Santa Fe Opera where she covered the role of The Mayor’s Wife/Jenůfa andperformed the Act One duet from La favorita and the Act One finale of The Grapes of Wrath (singing Ma Joad) for the company’s Apprentice Scenes programs.